Obama acknowledges damage from NSA eavesdropping on Merkel

 Obama said he has been working to review such policies and create greater transparency.

-Merkel did not take the opportunity to criticize U.S. surveillance, and applauded the U.S. intelligence agencies for their coordination with Germany in combating security threats.
+Merkel did not take the opportunity to criticise U.S. surveillance, and applauded the U.S. intelligence agencies for their coordination with Germany in combating security threats.

 "The institutions of the United States of America still continue to provide us with a lot of very significant information and we don't want to do without this," Merkel said through an English translator.